grantwill74/notes-on-algorithm-design/slides/module_8/module_8.md

 This is more advanced than you will likely be required to do in a typical technical interview, but it's a cool technique that demonstrates how linear algebra techniques can help us think about problems.

+(Once we do this technique, it's not DP anymore, BTW.
+It's an algebraic technique.)

 ---

 # Building a matrix